 A section of Paducah’s historic downtown is an Entertainment Destination Center.
 The Center boosts restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses to stroll our historic streets, browse the windows of our local boutiques, watch the towboats on the river, and partake in outdoor events.

 Are you planning a trip to historic downtown Paducah?
 More than 500 parking spaces are available in the heart of downtown along the streets.
-However, if you are looking for off-street parking, visit Downtown Parking to view the list of FREE public parking lots with more than 1000 total spaces.
-Enjoy your visit to downtown Paducah.
+Plus, there are several FREE public parking lots with more than 1000 total spaces.